SB 200: Advanced Well Stimulation Treatment

 SB 200, Original Filed Version (Current Bill Version) Posted 8/28/2019 at 9:59 AM

 Bill Text: Web Page | PDF Analyses: Environment and Natural Resources (Pre-Meeting) 11/4/2019 (pdf)

 Related Bills (1)

-Bill Number Subject Filed By Relationship Last Action and Location Track Bills H 547 Advanced Well Stimulation Treatment Fitzenhagen Similar Last Action: 1/14/2020 H Introduced -HJ 45
+Bill Number Subject Filed By Relationship Last Action and Location Track Bills H 547 Advanced Well Stimulation Treatment Fitzenhagen Similar Last Action: 3/14/2020 H Died in Agriculture and Natural Resources Subcommittee

 Committee Votes (1)